IoT cloud computing platforms review

 - Companies no longer need to maintain their own data center.
 Those platforms usually provide better reliability and up time than individual product companies can achieve, meanwhile reducing operation overheads.

-As a result, IoT product companies can focus on perfecting design, enhancing user experience and delivering better products for their specific use cases.
+As a result, IoT product companies can focus on perfecting design, enhancing user experience and delivering better products for their specific Applications.

 Disadvantages of Pure Cloud Service Model